 showgrid=True, # Show vertical grid

-gridwidth=plot_config.xaxis_gridwidth # Vertical grid width
+gridwidth=plot_config.xaxis_gridwidth, # Vertical grid width

 )